ixaxaar/monoid.space/Algebra/order.lagda.md

 2. `≤` is transitive, i.e. `x ≤ y and y ≤ z ⇒ x ≤ z`
 3. `≤` is antisymmetric, i.e. `x ≤ y and y ≤ x ⇒ x = y`

 A partial order, or partially ordered set or Poset, is an antisymmetric preorder.
-In plain words, we require the relation $_≤_$ to be antisymmetric with respect to the underlying equality .
+In plain words, we require the relation `_≤_` to be antisymmetric with respect to the underlying equality .

-A relation $_≤_$ is anti-symmetric over the underlying equality $_==_$, if for every $x, y$,
+A relation `_≤_` is anti-symmetric over the underlying equality `_==_`, if for every `x, y`,

 $$
 x ≤ y , y ≤ x ⟹ x == y